Ericdowney/SimpleBuffsExample/docs/AdvancedUsage.md

 * Use the Buff without the Subsystems or the Coordinator
 * Subclass `USimpleBuffsCoordinator` or `USimpleBuff` to augment its functionality.

-**Please Note:** If you choose to use the Coordinator or Buff without the subsystems, you will need to manually tick they objects.
+**Please Note:** If you choose to use the Coordinator or Buff without the subsystems, you will need to manually tick these objects.
 Subsystems handle ticking for all managed objects.

 ## How to Subclass the Coordinator or Buff

-Every public and protected function in the `USimpleBuffsCoordinator` and `USimpleBuff` is marked as `virtual` and can be overridden.
+Every public and protected function in `USimpleBuffsCoordinator` and `USimpleBuff` are marked as `virtual` and can be overridden.

 ### Subclassing `USimpleBuffsCoordinator`